arhohuttunen/arhohuttunen.com/content/posts/spring-boot-webmvctest/index.md

 When we write a JSONPath expression, `$` is the root element, `.` is used as a child operator, and `[]` are used to access elements in an array.
 So in the above example, `$.books[0].title` means the title field of the first element in the books collection.

-That is our 15 seconds introduction to JSONPath. :smile: We can also write more complex expressions, but now we know the basics that cover most of the use cases when writing tests.
+That is our 15 seconds introduction to JSONPath. 😊 We can also write more complex expressions, but now we know the basics that cover most of the use cases when writing tests.

 ## Verify Error Handling